 416-3 Exercise Assessment/Programming - Introductory course to the theoretical and practical concepts of exercise assessment, interpretation, and prescription.
 Not for graduate credit.
 Prerequisite: : 350 with a grade of C or better.

 417-3 Exercise for Special Populations - Using the ACSM guidelines, exercise beneﬁts and risks for special populations related to age, gender, and individuals with health complications and disabilities will be discussed.
-Prerequisite: KIN 416 with concurrency allowed.
+Prerequisite: KIN 350 with C or better.

 426-3 Cardiac and Pulmonary Rehabilitation - This course will cover theory and common practice for the assessment and treatment of patients with cardiac and pulmonary diseases.
-Prerequisite: KIN 350 with a grade of C or better with concurrency allowed.
+Prerequisite: KIN 350 with a grade of C or better or consent of the Instructor.

 460-1 to 9 Internship in Exercise Science - Supervised 200- hour placement in professional settings appropriate to student career interests.
 This course may be repeatable up to 9 credit hours for clinical experience requirements for professional certifications.
 Not for graduate credit.
 Prerequisite: 2.75 overall GPA, active American Red Cross CPR/First Aid/AED training, and grade of C or better in KIN 416.